I’m getting in touch about

 SMEs may also set net-zero targets.

-We offer comprehensive guidance for companies setting science-based targets and support committed companies to understand which resources are available and appropriate for their needs.
+The SBTi offers comprehensive guidance for companies setting science-based targets and support committed companies to understand which resources are available and appropriate for their needs.
 This includes guidance for specific sectors and wide range of tools and resources.

 Once companies have reviewed these, they need to choose an appropriate approach and methodology to set their science-based target.